coybit/coybit.github.io/_posts/2019-05-19-one-small-change-for-xcode-one-giant-leap-for-productivity.markdown

 categories:
 ---
 Last week I learned something that in the future can potentially save hours of my life that otherwise, I would have to spend for preparing an app for testing or taking screenshots.
 It was really simple and it has been always there, but I hadn't noticed till last week.
 XCode allows you to take a snapshot of the state of the app you are developing and restore it later when you run the app or run the tests.
 Pretty cool!
-What it actually does is nothing more than giving you a copy of AppDate and then later on replacing the app's AppDate with the one you want to restore to.
-So if everything you are saving in AppDate is included in the snapshot.
+What it actually does is nothing more than giving you a copy of AppData and then later on replacing the app's AppData with the one you want to restore to.
+So if everything you are saving in AppData is included in the snapshot.

 ### How to take a snapshot?
 It's easy.
 In xCode, go to **Windows > Devices and Simulators** and select the device which you want to take a snapshot of AppData of an app installed on it.
 Press the gear icon (App container actions) and choose **Download Container...**.